Scranton in Lackawanna County, Pennsylvania — The American Northeast (Mid-Atlantic)

 at the Library of Congress

-Topics.
+Topics and series.
 This historical marker is listed in this topic list: Notable Buildings.
+In addition, it is included in the Historic American Buildings Survey series list.

 Location.
 41° 26.299′ N, 75° 39.315′ W. Marker is in Scranton, Pennsylvania, in Lackawanna County.
-Marker is at the intersection of Main Avenue and School Street, on the right when traveling north on Main Avenue.
+It is at the intersection of Main Avenue and School Street, on the right when traveling north on Main Avenue.
 Touch for map.
 Marker is at or near this postal address: 2006 North Main Avenue, Scranton PA 18508, United States of America.
 Touch for directions.